 (b) elsewhere in that section is to the Bank as defined in section 19.

-41. Treasurer’s shareholding
+41. State’s shareholding, Treasurer’s functions as to

 (1) If the Bank is partially privatised the shareholding in the Bank specified under section 8 vests in the Treasurer by force of this section on the day of privatisation.